Yandex Cloud

 To stop paying for the resources you created:

-1. Open the application-load-balancer-website.tf configuration file and delete the new infrastructure description from it.
+1. Open the application-load-balancer-website.tf configuration file and delete the description of the new infrastructure from it.

 2. Apply the changes: